ZXShady/zxshady.github.io/behind_the_templates_enchantum.md

 I will be using clang as it is the simplest.

-As you can see from the compiler output every time an enum is placed in the template parameter you get a the enumerator name.
+As you can see from the compiler output every time an enum is placed in the template parameter you get the enumerator name.

-What happens if we input an invalid enum member in `signature` template parameter?
+What happens if we input an invalid enumerator in `signature` template parameter?

 ```cpp
 std::cout << signature<static_cast<Fruit>(5)>();